CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/IND.2.2 Programmable Logic Controller (PLC) .md

 ### 1.1 Introduction

 A Programmable Logic Controller (PLC) is an ICS component.
 It handles control and regulating tasks in operational technology (English: Operational Technology, OT).
-The boundaries between different device classes and designs are today fluent: For example, a remote terminal unit (RTU) can take over the functions of a PLC or a Programmable Automation Controller (PAC) can try the advantages of a PLC and an industry To unite -PCs.
+The boundaries between different device classes and designs are today fluent: For example, even a remote terminal unit (RTU) can take over the functions of a PLC or a Programmable Automation Controller (PAC) can try the advantages of a PLC and an industry To unite -PCs.
 However, the PLC is still the classic automation device, so in this module these terms are used synonymously.

 A PLC has digital inputs and outputs, a real-time operating system (firmware) and other interfaces for Ethernet or fieldbuses.
 The connection to sensors and actuators takes place via the analog or digital inputs or outputs or via a fieldbus.
 Communication with process control systems usually takes place via the Ethernet interface and IP-based networks.